overte-org/overte-builder/README.md

     * Linux Mint 20.x
 * Ubuntu 21.04 (end of life, codename Hirsute, can use system Qt)
 * Ubuntu 21.10 (end of life, codename Impish, can use system Qt)
+* Ubuntu 22.04 (codename Jammy Jellyfish, can use system Qt)
+* Ubuntu 22.10 (codename Kinetic Kudu, can use system Qt)
 * OpenSuSE Tumbleweed
 * (more coming soon)